rakesh9177/FindWaldo/README.md

 The repository contains two methods FFT and Convolution for template matching.
 It is experimented on finding waldo images

-App can be deployed using gradio
+App can be deployed locally using gradio

 Instruction to get started with gradio app: